Functioning¶

 Define search sources

-Filter the search group to obtain a matching group
+Filter the candidates to obtain a matching group